oVirt/ovirt-site/source/develop/release-management/features/gluster-self-heal-monitoring.html.md

   unsynced_entries  - integer - No.of unsynced entries in the brick.

-  unsynced_entires_history - text - History of unsynced entries in the brick.
-It will a list of comma separated values.
+  unsynced_entries_history - text - History of unsynced entries in the brick.
+It will be a list of comma separated values.
+By default, last 40 entries will be stored in the field and it is configurable using VDC Option 'GlusterUnSyncedEntriesHistoryLimit'

 ##Host Fencing
 New fencing policies will be added for Gluster Quorum and Brick Status.
 These policies can be enabled at Cluster level.